laradium/laradium/readme.md

 3. ```php artisan vendor:publish --tag=aven```
 4. Configure `config/aven.php` file with your preferences
 5. Comment out `Illuminate\Translation\TranslationServiceProvider::class,` in `config/app.php` in order to enable translations
+6. Run `php artisan migrate`

+You should be up and running

+Admin panel will be under http://your-domain.com/admin Default credentials (_can be change in config file_)

+email:admin@netcore.lv
+pw: aven2018

 # Creating new resource